ricardogarfe/redmine_wysiwyg_textile/README.md

 14 Oct 2010 - v0.12 - preview now works in wysiwyg mode.
 14 Oct 2010 - v0.13 - preview now works for google chrome and IE
-14 Oct 2010 - v0.14 - removed P. from html to textile, replaced with just a return (\n)
+14 Oct 2010 - v0.14 - removed P. from html to textile, replaced with just a return (\n) 2011 - minor enhancements
+2012 - updated for redmine 2.0